 - Hexadecimal digits (0 through 9,a through f, A through F)

 - Newline or CTRL-J

-- The backslash ( \ ) symbol
+- The backslash (\) symbol

-The vertical bar ( I = ASCII 124) is the default.
-To change the field delimiter to a plus ( + ) symbol, for example, you can set DBDELIMITER as follows: setenv DBDELIMITER '+'
+The vertical bar (I = ASCII 124) is the default.
+To change the field delimiter to a plus (+) symbol, for example, you can set DBDELIMITER as follows: setenv DBDELIMITER '+'

-DBEDIT
+DBEDIT environment variable

-The DBEDIT environment variable specifies the text editor to use with SQL statements and command files in DB-Access.
+Use the DBEDIT environment variable to specify the text editor to use with SQL statements and command files in DB-Access.

 If DBEDIT is set, the specified text editor is invoked automatically.
 If DBEDIT is not, set you are prompted to specify a text editor as the default for the rest of the session.